Home/ Sessions/ Text

 When a language model writes, what is it actually doing?

-Tokens, prediction, temperature, and the gap between fluent output and understanding.
-We start unplugged — guessing the next word, tallying the room — then open the machine and watch it do the same, visibly.
+Tokens become vectors; context turns those representations into next-token probabilities; human feedback helps shape which fluent answers count as useful.
+We start unplugged — guessing the next word, tallying the room — then open the machine and watch the sequence become visible.

 § A · What we make visible